astropy/astropy/README.rst

 |Codespaces|

 A codespace will open in a web-based version of Visual Studio Code.
-The dev container is fully configured with software needed for this project.
+The `dev container <.devcontainer/devcontainer.json>`_ is fully configured with software needed for this project.
 For help, see the `GitHub Codespaces Support page <https://docs.github.com/en/codespaces>`_.

-Note: Dev containers is an open spec which is supported by GitHub Codespaces and other tools.
+**Note**: Dev containers is an open spec which is supported by `GitHub Codespaces <https://github.com/codespaces>`_ and `other tools <https://containers.dev/supporting>`_.

 Supporting the Project
 ======================